nehapatlolla/Foundation-Course/notes.md

 in this case not defined is the output, // Both are not defined now, because function is more tuffer block.

+The lifetime of a JavaScript variable starts when it is declared.

+**Hoisting** is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).

 ## Type casting

 Implicit coercion